hb9kns/NEMO/NEMO/static/howtos/users.md

 from the Department of Physics, required not only for accessing NEMO, but also for transferring data to/from FIRST-Lab equipment.

-They are then presented with the main view, allowing access to the booking calendar, tool handling (using/releasing tools counted for billing), and providing various possibilities for contacting staff and other users.
+They are then presented with the landing page, allowing access to the booking calendar, tool handling (using/releasing tools counted for billing), and providing various possibilities for contacting staff and other users.

 For logging out from NEMO, click onto your username (in parentheses) at the top right.
+In case this is not present (on some mobile devices or specific browsers), please go to the landing page (e.g by clicking onto "NEMO" in the top left corner of any page), and then the "Logout" link at the bottom of the page (with a red-white NO-ENTRY symbol).

 ## Calendar for Booking